-Cricket is often seen as one of the most popular sports worldwide.
+Cricket is one of the most popular sports worldwide.
 It is also one of the most technically difficult sports to play.
-There are a lot of skills involved in playing cricket.
-The most basic skills involved in cricket are bowling, catching, throwing, and batting.
-However, there are other smaller skills that are involved in playing cricket, especially at a higher level where the sport gets even more detailed and technical.
+There are a lot of skills required to play cricket well.
+The most basic skills involved in cricket are batting, bowling, catching, and throwing.
+However, there are other smaller skills that are involved in playing cricket, especially at a higher level, where the sport gets even more detailed and technical.

-If there is one skill that is the most important in all of cricket, it is batting.
-In cricket the only way to score runs is by batting.
-Batting involves protecting the wickets, but also being able to hit balls for four or six runs.
-It takes a lot of skill for a batsman to be able to know when to swing and what kind of swing to use, depending on the situation.
+In cricket, the only way to score runs is by batting.
+Batting involves protecting the wickets and being able to hit balls for multiple runs.
+It takes a lot of skill for a batsman to be able to know when to swing and what kind of swing to use, which depends on the situation.

 If batting is the way to score runs, bowling is the way to prevent runs.
-The bowler is the most important player on defense in cricket, as they are the ones touching the ball every bowl, trying to get the batsman out.
+The bowler is the most important player on defense in cricket because they are the ones touching the ball every bowl and trying to get the batsman out.
 Bowling is very physically taxing, especially on the shoulder.
-The move is very technically difficult, you want to start slow when practicing the skill.
-As you build up, you will incorporate a run-up and will increase the speed and spin of your bowling as well.
+It's a highly specialized skill not required for other sports, but it is key to cricket.

-Throwing is the second part of fielding, after catching.
+Throwing is the second part of fielding (after catching).
 Throwing is a crucial skill for any field player in cricket.
-A good throw can get a batsman out very quickly, by throwing to another player or hitting the wickets directly.
-This is a skill that cricket players may not use very often, but the best fielders practice the skill so that they can use it whenever they have the opportunity.
-This can make a difference in a game, ultimately winning it for a team.
+By throwing to another player or hitting the wickets directly, a good throw can be the fastest way to get a batsman out.
+This is a skill that cricket players may not use often, but the best fielders practice this skill so that they can use it whenever they have the opportunity.
+This small skill can make a huge difference in a game’s tide.

-Wicket keeper is just one of the positions on the field in cricket.
-However, the skill involved in being a wicket keeper is different from the other fielders.
-Playing wicket keeper involves squatting, while wearing some protective equipment.
-It also requires better hand-eye coordination, in order to catch the very fast bowls and the possible deflections off of the batsman’s bat.
+Wicket-keeper is just one of the positions on the field in cricket.
+However, some skills involved in being a wicket-keeper are different from the other fielders.
+Playing wicket-keeper involves squatting while wearing some protective equipment.
+It also requires elite hand-eye coordination in order to catch the very fast bowls and the possible deflections off of the batsman’s bat.